MiguelCarpio/rhoso-rhoai/README.md

 # Customization

-There should be reasonable defaults, but you can still configuration a number of things via environmental variables when calling the make targets to customize the different phases.
+There should be reasonable defaults, but you can still configure a number of things via environmental variables when calling the make targets to customize the different phases.
 This is a non-exhaustive list:

 - For RHOSO Control Plane:
   - PULL_SECRET